 Doubtful your baby will eat fish?
 Start with salmon, and try these tips:

-Don't stress it.
 Pop open a can of boneless wild salmon, and dole out bites to your baby (no need to cook it!).
 Blend the salmon flakes into mac 'n' cheese or mashed potatoes.
-Another option: HappyBaby sells a frozen puree of wild salmon, lentils, and sweet potatoes (find retailers at Happybabyfood.com).
+Another option: HappyBaby sells a frozen puree of wild salmon, lentils and sweet potatoes (find retailers at Happybabyfood.com).

-Spread it out.
-Puree cooked salmon (canned or fresh) with lemon, olive oil, and seasonings, then spread it on bread or crackers.
+Puree cooked salmon (canned or fresh) with lemon, olive oil and seasonings then spread it on bread or crackers.

-Strip it down.
 My daughter, Hayden, makes delicious breaded salmon strips that her son loves.
-Just as you would with chicken fingers, dip inch-wide strips of salmon fillet into beaten eggs and coat them with a mixture of whole-wheat flour, whole-wheat bread crumbs, parmesan cheese, and a dash of salt.
+Just as you would with chicken fingers, dip inch-wide strips of salmon fillet into beaten eggs and coat them with a mixture of whole-wheat flour, whole-wheat bread crumbs, parmesan cheese and a dash of salt.
 Then bake the strips for about eight minutes.
 However you prepare it, offer fish to your baby from the start, and it will be a favorite food.

 Learn more about DHA for kids